kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

    * `validateJobSchedulingUpdate` freezes the basic/gang policy after creation.
 DV keeps the policy present but cannot forbid an in-place switch between `basic` and `gang`, so only `gang.minCount` may change.
-   * `spec.scheduling` is rejected on create when `spec.template.spec.schedulingGroup` is set, because the user's `PodGroup` is authoritative and `spec.scheduling` would have no effect.
-     Existing objects with both fields (v1.37 alpha) remain updatable.
+   * `spec.scheduling` is rejected when `spec.template.spec.schedulingGroup` is set, because the user's `PodGroup` is authoritative and `spec.scheduling` would have no effect.
+This applies on create and on update, unless the old object already had both fields (v1.37 alpha).
 3. **`workloadbuilder` semantic validation** owns the consistency rules that must stay identical to what the controller compiles.
 Validation builds the same `WorkloadItem` tree the controller does and calls `NewBuilder(...).Validate()`.
 This runs the builder's allow-list checks.
 In-tree